JesseKefa/NewUniMarket/readme.md

 # UniMarket

 UniMarket is an online marketplace tailored for university students, allowing them to buy, sell, and exchange goods within the campus community.
-The platform offers user registration, product management and integrated payment options using M-Pesa or credit card.
+The platform offers user registration, product management, and integrated payment options using M-Pesa or credit card.

 ## Table of Contents